mweholt/google-homepage/README.md

-This is a tutorial project.
+This is a tutorial project to recreate the Google homepage.